Some phenomenological aspects of a new $U(1)'$ model: Phenomenology

-To explore the consequences of the above mass scheme, we consider an specific structure of the matrices in (\ref{mass-matrices-2}) from the naturalness criterion that the Yukawa couplings have similar values to each other.
-To achieve this without spoil the mass structures, we assume the following scenery: $M_U$ have identical Yukawa components except the top coupling (i.e. $a_{ij}=Y_U$ for $ij \neq 33$ and $a_{33} = Y_t$); $M_D$ have identical components (i.e. $B_{31}=B_{32}=B_{33}=Y_D$); the $2 \times 2$ matrix $M_J$ is diagonal (i.e. $k_{12}=k_{21}=0$); the mixing matrices $K$ and $k$ have the same zeros (i.e. $c_2=c_3=0$); the sub matrix $s$ is diagonal with identical components (i.e. $j_{12}=i_{21}=0$ and $\nu _1j_{11}=\nu _2i_{22}=h_D$), and $S$ exhibits the same zeros as $s$ with identical components (i.e. $C_{ij}=0$ for $ij\neq 11, 22$ and $C_{11}=C_{22}=\Gamma _D $).
-Thus, the matrices in (\ref{mass-matrices-2}) become
+To explore the consequences of the above mass scheme, we consider an specific simple structure of the matrices in (\ref{mass-matrices-2}) from the naturalness criterion that the Yukawa couplings have similar values to each other.
+To achieve this without spoil the mass structures, we assume the scenery where the mixing terms are diagonal ($c_{2,3}=k_{ij}=j_{ij}=C_{ij}=0$ for $i \neq j$, while $\nu _1j_{11}=\nu _2i_{22}=h_D$ and $C_{11}=C_{22}=\Gamma _D $), the $M_U$ sector have identical Yukawa components except the top coupling (i.e. $a_{ij}=Y_U$ for $ij \neq 33$ and $a_{33} = Y_t$); and $M_D$ have identical components (i.e. $B_{31}=B_{32}=B_{33}=Y_D$).
+Thus, the matrices in (\ref{mass-matrices-2}) become:

 The above matrices are diagonalized through bi-unitary transformation of the form $m_Q=(\mathcal{O}^Q_L)^{\dagger}M'_Q\mathcal{O}^Q_R$, with $m_Q$ a diagonal matrix with real and positive values.
 In order to guarantee real values, we calculate the squared matrices $M_Q^{'2}=M'_QM_Q^{'\dagger}$ which diagonalize as $m_Q^2=(\mathcal{O}^Q_L)^{\dagger}M_Q^{'2}\mathcal{O}^Q_L$.
 We find for the up sector the following approximate eigenvalues: